Easy Cream Puff Recipe – Oma's Windbeutel

 A chocolate glaze on top is delicious as well.
 For this, use about 3 tablespoons of cream, 2 oz. of semisweet or unsweetened chocolate, and 1 cup powdered sugar.

 In a small pot, melt the chocolate slowly in the cream.
-Whisk in the icing sugar until smooth.
+Whisk in the powder sugar until smooth.
 Dip the tops of the filled cream puffs in the glaze.
 Let set on a wire rack until the glaze has set.
 That's what I did for these eclairs shown above left.

 Serve with extra whipped cream if desired, and/or fresh fruit.